 Our surgery suite is designed for emergency and urgent care procedures.
 In order to keep our facilities open and available for emergency patients, we do not perform any type of routine surgery – like spaying, neutering, or teeth cleanings.
 That way, patients who need the surgery facilities the most will always have access to them.

 We provide surgeries from simple laceration repair to abdominal exploratory and Caesarean sections.

 Our emergency veterinarian will start by coming up with a comprehensive plan that covers your pet’s treatment from beginning to end.
 We will go over all of the preliminary treatment that can be – or already has been – done.
 Then, we will explain exactly what will happen during your pet’s surgery, and what kind of post-operative treatment or rehabilitation that your pet may require.

 Just like human surgeries, all of our pet surgery patients receive carefully-monitored anesthesia.
 And, just like with human surgeries, anesthesia does come with a risk – albeit a tiny one – of complications.
 However, you can rest easy knowing that your pet will be carefully monitored by our emergency experts and by state-of-the-art monitoring equipment.
 Your pet’s anesthesia will be as carefully administered as if you were walking into a surgery of your own.

 We also provide full pain medications before and after the procedure.
 Our #1 goal is to keep your pet as comfortable as possible before, during, and after surgery.
-We will not hesitate to prescribe pain medication if we believe that it will help your pet feel better and recover faster.
+We will not hesitate to prescribe pain medication if we believe that it will help your pet feel better.